You pull up to your driveway after a long day at work, just wanting to get home and relax.

 Checking the batteries

-Most decent remote batteries should last around 3 to 5 years on average, but faulty batteries or accidental pressing of the button can cause it to die a lot sooner than that.
-Older batteries can also corrode or leak, which can cause damage to your remote and preventing it from working long term, even if you change them soon after.
+Most decent remote batteries should last around 3 to 5 years on average, but faulty batteries or accidental pressing of the button can cause them to die a lot sooner than that.
+Older batteries can also corrode or leak, which can cause damage to your remote and prevent it from working long-term, even if you change them soon after.